Fractional Real Estate Investing: An Investor’s Guide

 Fractional options often include private equity.
 So rather than being a 'versus' situation, it's a situation where you have a choice.

-One last option is the Delaware Statutory Trust.
+One last attractive option is the Delaware Statutory Trust.
 This trust is explicitly established to invest in commercial real estate.
-Like the REIT, investors purchase shares of the trust and earn a prorated amount of the income earned by the real estate.
+Like the REIT, individual investors purchase shares of the trust and earn a prorated amount of the income earned by the real estate.

 Pros and Cons of Fractional Real Estate Investing

-• No Big Down Payment/Low Barriers to Entry
+1. No Big Down Payment/Low Barriers to Entry

-• Access to Competitive Markets- Markets like Seattle, New York, LA, San Francisco and Denver price many people out of the market.
+Markets like Seattle, New York, LA, San Francisco and Denver price many people out of the market.
 Fractional investing gives people access to competitive real estate markets with higher returns.

-• You don't have to do the work - Fractional ownership opportunities are a form of passive income.
+Fractional ownership opportunities are a form of passive income.
 You don't have to do any physical work to maintain the property, yet you reap the financial rewards, much like you would when you invest in the stock market.
-You are a partial owner of the company, but you aren't rubbing noses with the CEO helping them make decisions.

-• Expert Analysis That Reduces Risk- Financial professionals are doing analysis and looking at emerging real estate markets to find the best places to invest in real estate.
+Real estate professionals are doing analysis and looking at emerging real estate markets to find the best places to invest in real estate.
 Investing in fractional real estate gives investor's the opportunity to leverage the experience of seasoned real estate investments to reduce risk.

 Cons

-• Long commitments required - Most real estate investments have a long timeline.
+Most real estate investments have a long timeline.
 You might find some with a redemption program allowing you to liquidate your shares early, but it's not typical.
 Many investment property options require a timeline of 5 to 10 years.

-• Fractional investment opportunities have fees - Fractional ownership companies must charge fees if they want to stay in business.
-Each company has its own fee structure, so it's important to read the fine print, including the minimum investment timeline.
-Some fractional share opportunities have timelines as long as 5 to 10 years, and if you withdraw early, you'll pay redemption fees in addition to the standard assets under management fees.
+Fractional ownership companies must charge fees if they want to stay in business.
+Each company has its own management fee structure, so it's important to read the fine print, including the minimum investment timeline.

-Platforms You Can Use for Fractional Investment
+Fractional Investment Platforms You Can Use

 Concreit

 Concreit invests in first-lien mortgages on commercial real estate to help borrowers get the funds they need.
 In addition, they offer private non-traded REITs to help you invest in real estate.
 What's great about Concreit is you can invest with as little as $1, and it's open to everyone, not just accredited investors.
+Concreit professionals vet every opportunity and only accept the investments that fit their investment strategy and help people like you invest in the real estate market.

 Start investing in fractional real estate with Concreit